mharnold/spiderosm/README.txt

   imposm needs protobuf / protoc, on Mac: "%brew install protobuf --with-python" impost needs tokyo-cabinet, on Mac: "%brew install tokyo-cabinet"
 % pip install pyspatialite
-  if trouble with this, comment out spatialite in make_portland_osm_pnwk.py
+  if trouble with this - spiderosm will install fine, but you will not be able to output in spaitialite formate.
 % pip install pyshp
   for importing shapefiles

 (For windows, instructions for installing pip are at the same link given